matt-manes/databased/README.md

 +------------+----------------+-----------+-----------------------------+
 </pre>

-`databased` also comes with an interactive shell called `dbmanager`, which is built from the [argshell](https://github.com/matt-manes/argshell) package.<br>
+`databased` also comes with an interactive shell called `dbshell`, which is built from the [argshell](https://github.com/matt-manes/argshell) package.<br>
-It can be launched from the terminal by entering `dbmanager`
+It can be launched from the terminal by entering `dbshell`
 <pre>
-databased\tests>dbmanager
+databased\tests>dbshell
 Searching for database...
 DB options:
 (1) test.db (2) test_bckup.db
 Enter the number of the option to use: 1
-Starting dbmanager (enter help or ? for arg info)... based>help
+Starting dbshell (enter help or ? for arg info)... based>help

 Documented commands (type help {topic}):